gilbo/cork/README.md

 Welcome to the Cork Boolean/CSG library.
 Cork is designed to support Boolean operations between triangle meshes.

-Surprisingly, most Boolean/CSG libraries available today (early 2013) are not robust.
-Due to floating-point error, some valid inputs will cause segmentation faults or produce grossly inaccurate results (e.g. nothing).
+Surprisingly, most Boolean/CSG libraries available today (early 2013) are not robust to numerical errors.
+Floating-point errors often lead to segmentation faults or produce grossly inaccurate results (e.g. nothing) despite the code being provided .
 The few libraries which are robust (e.g. CGAL) require the user to correctly configure the arithmetic settings to ensure robustness.

 Cork is designed with the philosophy that you, the user, don't know and don't care about esoteric problems with floating point arithmetic.
-You just want a Boolean library with a simple interface, that you can rely on.
+You just want a Boolean library with a simple interface, that you can rely on...
+Unfortunately since Cork is still in ongoing development, this may be more or less true at the moment.
+This code should be very usable for a research project, perhaps slightly less so for use in a product.

 Cork was developed by Gilbert Bernstein, a computer scientist who has worked on robust geometric intersections in various projects since 2007.
 He's reasonably confident he knows what he's doing. =D